Derivation of the Variational Bayes Equations: The Variational Free Energy in a New Computational Engine

-This Technical Report is more aligned with Friston's approach, and yet has some key differences.
+This Technical Report introduces how a CORTECON(R) can be used to construct the set of representational units $(r)$.
 We envision the formulation of a representational system whose component elements are pre-specified, and which is distinct from the external system that is being represented.
 Further, we envision a total system (external together with representation) in which both the external and representational systems can, and indeed do, separately achieve free energy minimization.
 Their ability to do this requires, of course, that a \textbf{\textit{free energy equation exists for each of these respective systems}}.

-One way in which we can have a system that allows for \textit{both} free energy minimization and suitable modeling richness is to use a 2-D system constructed as a grid of bistate nodes, as is shown in the following Fig.~\ref{fig:CVM-2D_Scale-free_1024-and-scale-free-256-nodes_2019-06-18_full_first-fig_crppd}.
+One way in which we can have a system that allows for \textit{both} free energy minimization and suitable modeling richness is to use a 2-D system constructed as a grid of bistate nodes, as was shown in the previous Fig.~\ref{fig:computational-engine-1}}.
 In such a system, we can use the cluster variation method (CVM) to compute a free energy, for which the entropy term is more complex than is typically used.
 The theoretical basis for this was first developed by Kikuchi \cite{Kikuchi_1951_Theory-coop-phenomena}, and then jointly by Kikuchi and Brush \cite{Kikuchi-Brush_1967_Improv-CVM}.
-A more recent desription is provided in Maren \cite{Maren_2016_CVM-primer-neurosci}.
+A more recent description is provided in Maren \cite{Maren_2016_CVM-primer-neurosci}.

 The key measurable variables within a CVM system are the \textit{configuration variables}.
 In addition to the simple identification of proportional numbers of ``on'' (\textbf{A}, black) and ``off'' (\textbf{B}, white) nodes, these configuration variables also account for the various kinds of nearest-neighbor ($y_i$) and next-nearest-neighbor ($w_i$) pairs, as well as the six different kinds of triplets (denoted $z_i$).
 (A figure in Appendix~\ref{sec:Appendix-cluster-variation-method} illustrates these different configuration variables.)